-In figure~\ref{fig:dj} we show the central values of the above quantity for our benchmark, NFW and Burkert, density profiles together with the 68\% h.p.d. regions as derived from the sampling of galactic mass models.
+In figure~\ref{fig:dj} we show the central values of the above quantity for our benchmark (NFW and Burkert) density profiles together with the 68\% h.p.d. regions as derived from the sampling of galactic mass models.
 As can be seen from the plots, there is a significant difference between the predictions of cuspy and cored DM profiles.
-For $\alpha \lesssim 10°$ the NFW model leads to significantly larger and nearly constant values of differential $J$-factor while for Burkert case it decreases inversely proportional to $\alpha$, which leads to values that can be more than an order of magnitude below the NFW prediction for $\alpha \lesssim 3°$.
-On the other hand, at $\alpha \approx 20°$ the differential $J$-factors of the two models coincide, and the annihilation flux can be predicted independently of the assumed density profile.
+For $\alpha \lesssim 10^\circ$ the NFW model leads to significantly larger and nearly constant values of differential $J$-factor, while for the Burkert case it decreases inversely proportional to $\alpha$, which leads to values that can be more than an order of magnitude below the NFW prediction for $\alpha \lesssim 3^\circ$.
+On the other hand, at $\alpha \approx 20^\circ$ the differential $J$-factors of the two models coincide, and the annihilation flux can be predicted independently of the assumed density profile.
 At even larger values of $\alpha$ the Burkert, profile leads to significantly higher $\frac{\s{d}J}{\s{d}\alpha}$, again making the two models inconsistent by a large margin.
 These discrepancies in the predicted differential $J$-factors shall be interpreted as unaccounted systematic error that arises from the assumptions regarding the parametric form of the DM density profile.
-This could be mitigated by using tighter kinematic constraints for the inner part of the galaxy, but in such attempts also $\rho$ with a variable central slope should be used.
-While such endeavour is beyond the current work, we conclude that our results for Burkert profile could be taken as a lower bound on the differential $J$-factor for $\alpha \lesssim 10°$.
-On the contrary, the NFW profile does not necessarily provide an upper limit in this range (neither a lower limit at $\alpha \gtrsim 20°$) since even steeper central cusp could exist.
-Finally, it is also worth noting that the contribution to $J$-factor originating from $\alpha \sim 20°$ minimally depends on the assumed DM density profile and could be used to constrain the DM's annihilation cross-section without relying on a particular parametric form of the DM density profile.
+This could be mitigated by using tighter kinematic constraints for the inner part of the galaxy, but in such analysis also $\rho$ with a variable central slope should be used.
+While such endeavor is beyond the scope of this work, we conclude that our results for the Burkert profile could be taken as a fairly robust lower bound on the differential $J$-factor for $\alpha \lesssim 10^\circ$.
+On the contrary, the NFW profile does not necessarily provide an upper limit in this range (neither a lower limit at $\alpha \gtrsim 20^\circ$) since even steeper central cusp could be present in the our galaxy.
+Finally, it is also worth noting that the contribution to the $J$-factor originating from $\alpha \sim 20^\circ$ minimally depends on the assumed DM density profile and could be used to constrain the DM's annihilation cross-section without relying on a particular parametric form of the DM density profile.